mydf-git/pydockerfile/README.md

 automatically reuse apt cache between builds.
 It also keeps the cache out of your docker image, reducing its size.
 Finally, its also shorter to type.
 You will never forget that `-y` again :)

-## Example

-    # syntax=mydf/pydockerfile:1
-    FROM python
-    PYENVS
-    APT curl
-    PIP requests

-is a valid and concise Dockerfile that demonstrates all our features!
-To test it just copy it and run `DOCKER_BUILDKIT=1 docker build .`

 ## Installing

 Custom synaxes are supported in **all docker installations** since 18.09, you just need to